 I asked her.

 The phone makes me think, makes me think about phones, something one day we’ll perhaps view with the same fondness that we do asbestos, although I doubt it, society will be mush by then.
-Well be too far down its rabbit hole.
-I though back to Ella telling me how one of her friends has ten thousand Instagram followers, just a kid at school.
+Well, be too far down its rabbit hole.
+I thought back to Ella telling me how one of her friends has ten thousand Instagram followers, just a kid at school.
 “How?”
-I asked, knowing she was not rock star of star vloger.
-Ella flicked on her profile, which was basically soft core kiddy porn.
+I asked, knowing she was not a rock star or star vlogger.
+Ella flicked on her profile, which was basically softcore kiddy porn.
 The dad in me was shocked - no - the human being in me was shocked.
-“It’s OK” said Ella “her account is locked, so only people she accepts can see her pictures”, the kind of answer that’s meant to placate the concerned I suppose.
+“It’s OK,” said Ella “her account is locked, so only people she accepts can see her pictures”, the kind of answer that’s meant to placate the concerned I suppose.
 “And she’s got ten thousand friends?”
 I ask.
-Ella shows me her pictures, which are unlocked, and see nothing to alarming.
-I wonder if this girls account is locked to just keep her parents out but no one else, keep out the only people on the planet who really truly care.
-Over the last few weeks I’d been called a misogynist for writing that women being heckled as they run was just the weight of being a woman, the same as being kicked into a coma on a Saturday was the weight of being a man, that we had laws and beyond that just had to wait for everyone to evolve.
-“So what’s the difference between her showing her tits and getting five hundred likes and someone shouting from a passing car she had great tits” I asked, knowing there was a difference, but asked anyway, never losing an opportunity to stab my children’s bubbles .
-“She’s in control” said Ella.
+Ella shows me her pictures, which are unlocked, and see nothing too alarming.
+I wonder if this girl account is locked to just keep her parents out but no one else, keep out the only people on the planet who really truly care.
+Over the last few weeks, I’d been called a misogynist for writing that women being heckled as they run was just the weight of being a woman, the same as being kicked into a coma on a Saturday was the weight of being a man, that we had laws and beyond that just had to wait for everyone to evolve.
+“So what’s the difference between her showing her tits and getting five hundred likes and someone shouting from a passing car she had great tits,” I asked, knowing there was a difference, but asked anyway, never losing an opportunity to stab my children’s bubbles.
+“She’s in control,” said Ella.
 “And how would you feel to know you had loads of strangers perving over you?”.
 “It would make me feel good about my body” replied Ella.

 These are little offcuts, things that pop in your head, what you see around you and what you take notice of.
 You can try and put them together, but they’ll never fit, are best just stacked like tarot cards, to shift through later to look for answers to ‘why?’.
 These things are what you take and make into the art, be that made by the tip of a pencil or the tip of a tapping finger, what happens around you, breadcrumbs perhaps leading into future dark woods, or nothing more important than the shape of an ejection seat handle.